NotWoods/tigeroakes.com/content/posts/any-wreaks-havoc-on-overloads/index.md

 const str: string = convertType(num);
 ```

-The first overload is always used when you pass in a variable with type `any`, because it will be applicable to that signature.
+The first overload is always used when you pass in a variable with type `any` because it will be applicable to that signature.
 Even if there is a more generic signature later, the first overload is chosen.
 The overload ordering cannot be reversed, because the more generic signature will match every variable you pass in.
 As far as I know, you can't write a signature that _only_ matches if the variable is type `any`, because matching with anything works in both directions.

 In the case of `Promise.all`, the first function overload signature is an array with a hardcoded length of 10.
 That can create confusing bugs like this, where `any` is passed in and the resulting type becomes an array of exactly 10 `unknown`s.